uoregon-libraries/newspaper-curation-app/hugo/content/workflow/fixing-stuck-issues.md

 that you can decide how best to handle the broken issues.
 Please read this document fully!

-When run, `purge-dead-issues` will do a lot of logging to STDERR, print out a "report" of which issues were purged, and write a `purge.json` file describing each purged issue in some detail.

-By default, `purge-dead-issues` will not actually make any changes.
-It scans the database and reports the issues which would be purged, but it doesn't actually purge them.
-Because the process is exactly the same as a live run, this allows you to carefully review what will happen without anything destructive occurring.

-When you're ready, run the command with the `--live` flag.

 ## Technical Details

 Under the hood, this command does the following: